-London Poet Alan Wright has won ‘Poem of the year 2018’ – an impromptu poem recital inspired by the actions of an uncouth man in the crowd at London’s remembrance day.
+London Poet Alan Wright has won ‘Poem of the year 2018’ – an impromptu poem recital, inspired by the actions of an uncouth man in the crowd at London’s Remembrance Day.

-“I was asked to recite a poem at remembrance day in London, to honour the sacrifices British soldiers have made in past wars.
-Her majesty the queen and leaders of the main political parties laid down wreaths at the base of the cenotaph, and a two minutes silence was impeccably observed.
+“I was asked to recite a poem at Remembrance Day in London, to honour the sacrifices British soldiers have made in past wars.
+Her Majesty the Queen and leaders of the main political parties laid down wreaths at the base of the cenotaph, and a two minute’s silence was impeccably observed.

-I stood up on stage with my poem and I looked at the faces of the brave soldiers in uniform, decorated in their medals.
-I looked at the solemn faces of the poppy-wearing public – their heads bowed, and then I saw a man bent over, trying to open a beer bottle with his ass cheeks.
+I stood up on stage with my poem, and I looked at the faces of the brave soldiers in uniform, decorated in their medals.
+I looked at the solemn faces of the poppy-wearing public, their heads bowed – and then I saw a man bent over, trying to open a beer bottle with his ass cheeks.

 I was so horrified by this I felt compelled to recite an impromptu poem about it.
-I abandoned my scheduled war poem ‘A British Rose’ and instead I read a poem ‘Get That Beer Bottle From Out Of Your Asshole’.
+I abandoned my scheduled war poem, ‘A British Rose,’ and instead I read a poem: ‘Get That Beer Bottle From Out Of Your Asshole.’

-THE AWARD WINNING POEM (Get That Beer Bottle From Out Of Your Asshole)
+(Get That Beer Bottle From Out Of Your Asshole)

 Get that beer bottle from out of your asshole,

-remembrance day protocol does not expect,
+Remembrance Day protocol does not expect,

-such a vulgar exhibition, show some respect.
+Such a vulgar exhibition, show some respect.

 Soldiers died so you could be free,

-not so you could open a bottle with your ass
+Not so you could open a bottle with your ass

-for the whole world to see,
+For the whole world to see

-remembrance day marred by the image
+Remembrance Day marred by the image

-of a bottle in your anus – our minds now
+Of a bottle in your anus – our minds now

-this act so brazen, so undignified, so crass,
+This act so brazen, so undignified, so crass,

-may these war heroes pour their due scorn
+May these war heroes pour their due scorn

-over your filthy encroaching ass.
+Over your filthy encroaching ass.

 Next year don’t bring that beer

-and stuff it into your gap,
+And stuff it into your gap,

-just remember to bring a bottle opener
+Just remember to bring a bottle opener

-or make sure it has a screw on cap.
+Or make sure it has a screw-on cap.